About Crown College

 What do I need to pursue this online degree?

 The online program provides flexibility for busy schedules, however the Counseling M.A. is a rigorous program.
-60 hours of online study is a standard requirement along with a 700 hour internship experience as required by Minnesota LPC licensure standards.
+60 hours of online study is a standard requirement along with a 700 hour internship experience as required by Minnesota LPCC licensure standards.
 The internship requirement is most typically fulfilled in a facility near the home of the student.
 Crown will assist the student in finding a proper placement for their internship.

 Are there any other interesting facts I should know about this program?

 The Bureau of Labor Statistics expects a 31% increase from 2012-2022 for trained licensed counselors.
 The need for marriage and family counselors will rise to 31%; 29% for rehab counselors and mental health counselors.
 Crown faculty are highly prepared through both education and experience as professionals in the counseling field.
 Students should expect to be able to learn not only from textbooks, but from case studies from their faculty members.